memfault/interrupt/_drafts/schematic_review_checklist_for_firmware_engineer.md

 As a workaround, we ended up putting a voltage detection circuit + loop at the very start of our firmware.
 If the device was attempting to boot with a measured voltage of < CUTOFF VOLTAGE and the device did not detect a second power source (measured by a GPIO being pulled high), the device would sit in a `while (!external_power_okay()) {pet_watchdog();}` style loop, keeping at least external flash ok.
 We also upgraded our external flash filesystem to a version that was much more relisiant to boot loops.

+After this story, I always look to see if a battery powered device can both: (1) effectively monitor battery state of charge, and (2) shutdown in a low state of charge condition to prevent these sort of brown-out loops.

 ## Story 2 - Reset By Power Drain
-On the same LTE enabled e-bike, we occasionally noticed the device would become unresponsive.
-While we had a watchdog, for some reason the watchdog was not triggering in these cases.
-Once we were able to connect firmware tools (namely, a CAN dongle), we could reset the device, it would recover and work perfectly.
-However, we had missed designing in from the beginning a mechanism to reset the device.
+On that same project years back, we occasionally noticed the device would become unresponsive.
+While we had a watchdog, for some reason the watchdog was either not triggering, or not resetting enough state on the device.
+Once we were able to connect our debug tools (namely, a CAN dongle), we could send a reset command the device, it would recover and work perfectly.
+However, we had missed designing in from the beginning a mechanism to reset the device that was accessible to our users.

-Unfortunately, devices stuck in this unresponsive mode were also in a low power state.
-Luckily, our low power mode was not that good at the time, but we ended up having to instruct our users to let bikes set for 4 days before they could recover.
+Because we had a battery in the device, our instructions to our users had to be "set the device aside and wait for the battery to lose power."
+Unfortunately for us, the bike stuck in this state was also in our lowest power mode, and had no UX difference between a bike with a dead battery.
+We ended up instructing our users to let bikes set for 4 days before they could recover.
 That's a pretty poor user experience.

 While we solved this in future releases by adding an NFC based reset, this is an issue that can only be fixed going forward, and not in reverse.
 Adding a physical way to reset the device for a human user from the beginning is a very powerful solution.
 How many things are fixed by "turning it off and turning it back on again"?